This is a long study - I don’t know how it could be broken up.

 There are several ways people have interpreted these passages.
 I will just give you mine!

-What happens when we backslide?
-(Show picture of us in Christ but with us very small and far away.
+Note we are still in Christ but now very small and far away.

-Also show Christ in us now reduced to a dot and squeezed to the edge)
+Here we see that Christ in us is now reduced to a dot and pushed to the edge.